anshtyagi14/rmqdatadog/README.md

 ```

 3. Enable the RabbitMQ integartion in Datatdog
-- This will enable the already made RabbitMQ dashboard to check if Datadog agent is receiving th data or not
+- This will enable the already made RabbitMQ dashboard to check if Datadog agent is receiving the data or not

 <img src="src/01.png"/>